-Graduate programs are accredited by the National Association of Schools of Art.
-The MAEd in art is accredited by the North Carolina State Department of Public Instruction and the National Council on Accreditation of Teacher Education.
+The National Association of Schools of Art accredits the School of Art and Design graduate programs.
+The North Carolina State Department of Public Instruction and the National Council on Accreditation of Teacher Education accredits the MAEd in art.

-As a prerequisite to graduate study in a degree program, the School of Art and Design requires that the applicant meet the admission requirements of the university Graduate School including a satisfactory score on the Miller Analogy Test or the Graduate Record Examinations.
+As a prerequisite to graduate study in a degree program, the School of Art and Design requires that the applicant meet the admission requirements of the university Graduate School including a satisfactory score on the Miller Analogies Test or the Graduate Record Examinations.
 In addition, applicants must meet all admission requirements of the School of Art and Design, including a portfolio showing competence in a studio area or areas as well as sufficient undergraduate preparation in art history.
 Portfolio evaluation is a primary criteria used in making an admissions decision.
 Applicants with deficiencies in undergraduate course requirements or preparation will be required to remove them.
 All application materials should be submitted to the Graduate School by Februrary 15 for fall semester and October 15 for spring semester.